Monster (Millennium): Plot

-Millennium Group member Frank Black (Lance Henriksen) travels to Springdale, Arkansas to investigate allegations of child abuse brought against a daycare owner, Penny Plott (Mary Gillis).
-Before he leaves Seattle, he takes his daughter Jordan (Brittany Tiplady) shopping for shoes, but chastises her when she begins acting out for attention.
+Millennium Group consultant Frank Black (Lance Henriksen) travels to Springdale, Arkansas, to investigate allegations of child abuse brought against a daycare owner, Penny Plott (Mary Gillis).
+Before he leaves Seattle, he takes his daughter Jordan (Brittany Tiplady) shopping for shoes but chastises her when she begins acting out for attention.

-In Arkansas, sheriff's deputy Bill Sherman (Chris Owens) discovers bite-marks on his son's skin after he returns home from the daycare.
-When his son refuses to discuss what happened, Sherman is convinced of the rumours about Plott.
-Black arrives in town, and pretends to be a local parent interested in using the daycare.
-His visit is interrupted by Lara Means (Kristen Cloke), who is investigating for Plott's defence.
+In Arkansas, sheriff's deputy Bill Sherman (Chris Owens) discovers bite marks on his son's skin after he returns home from the daycare.
+When his son refuses to discuss what happened, Sherman is convinced of the rumors about Plott.
+Black arrives in town and pretends to be a local parent interested in using the daycare.
+His visit is interrupted by Lara Means (Kristen Cloke), who is investigating for Plott's defense.
 However, the two are forced to work together when one boy, Jason Wells, stops breathing.
 Despite attempts to revive him, the boy dies.

 Meanwhile, in Seattle, Black's wife Catherine (Megan Gallagher) takes Jordan to the dentist after she spits blood while brushing her teeth.
 The dentist tells her such an injury is most commonly caused by blunt force trauma.
-Catherine dismisses the idea outright, but Jordan mentions Black losing his temper during the shopping trip.
+Catherine dismisses the idea, but Jordan mentions Black losing his temper during the shopping trip.

 An autopsy reveals Wells' death was the result of an asthma attack.
-However the ambitious district attorney, Gordon Roberts (Robert Wisden) believes Plott is somehow responsible.
-The investigation stalls until another child, Danielle Barbakow (Lauren Diewold), mentions overhearing Wells being physically abused by Plott.
+However, the ambitious district attorney, Gordon Roberts (Robert Wisden) believes Plott is somehow responsible.
+The investigation stalls until another child, Danielle Barbakow (Lauren Diewold), mentions overhearing Wells being abused by Plott.
 Plott is arrested by Sherman, who she reprimands sternly, reminding him that she looked after him as a child too, and has never been accused of anything in three decades of childcare work.
-Sherman sees she is incapable of what she has been accused of and continues to send his son to the daycare, but other parents protest, to the point of picketing and vandalizing the fence around the daycare.
+Sherman sees she is incapable of what she has been accused of and continues to send his son to the daycare, but other parents protest, picket and vandalize the premises.

 Black and Means discover that they have both been sent to investigate by the Group, realizing that this is some kind of test for them.
-They both come to believe that Barkabow, from whom Black senses a demonic presence, is responsible for Wells' death, and visit her home.
+They both come to believe that Barkabow, from whom Black senses a demonic presence, is responsible for Wells' death and visit her home.
 Means speaks to Barkabow's mother while Black interviews the child.
 As they speak, Barkabow begins screaming and accuses Black of harming her; after he leaves the room she hits herself in the face and breaks her jaw.
 This leads Roberts, who learns that Black is under suspicion of harming Jordan, to arrest him for assault.

-Means has ultraviolet photographs taken of Barkabow's injuries, deduces that the girl was injured with an angel statue from her room.
+Means has ultraviolet photographs taken of Barkabow's injuries and deduces that the girl was injured with an angel statue from her room.
 Means realizes that Black could not have wielded this statue, and Barkabow's mother admits to having heard her daughter hit herself.
-Black is released, and the Seattle investigation against him is dropped when Catherine defends him.
-The Black family and Lara return to Seattle, while Barbakow is adopted by a family of the Millennium Group.
+Black is released, and the abuse investigation against him is dropped when Catherine defends him.
+Lara and Black return to Seattle, while Barbakow is adopted by a family of the Millennium Group.